owenyeo/tp/docs/UserGuide.md

 #### 3.2.6 Adding recurring event to friend: `addschedule`

-This command adds a recurring event to a friend's schedule.
+This command adds a recurring event to a friend's schedule, like their modules and CCAs.

 Format: `addschedule INDEX type/TYPE en/EVENT NAME h/DAY_TIME`

 - Adds an event titled `EVENT_NAME` to the specified friend at `INDEX`
-- `TYPE` is a prefix that can either be `module` or `CCA`
+- `TYPE` is a prefix that can either be `module` or `CCA`.
+Pretty straightforward!
 - Event date and time will be equal to `DAY_TIME` where `DAY_TIME` must be entered in the format `[monday/tuesday/wednesday/thursday/friday/saturday/sunday] HHMM [start time] HHMM [end time]`
 - Event names will be changed to all upper case regardless of whether it was keyed it in lower case or upper case.
+Imagine timetaBRO hyping you up!

 **Successful Command:**\
 Input: